Findings – CARE Study #1

 Findings – CARE Study #2

 To examine teacher instructional quality, each classrooms were observed both before and after CARE by trained researchers blind to the study aims and the teachers’ random assignment.
 Compared to classrooms in the control group, CARE classrooms were more emotionally positive and the teachers demonstrated greater sensitivity to their students’ needs.
 In addition, CARE classrooms demonstrated higher degrees of productivity than did control classrooms.
-These results were published in 2017 in the Journal of Educational Psychology[viii].
-A recent qualitative report (published in American Journal of Education) [ix] explores how CARE creates resilience that enables teachers to respond more compassionately with students and colleagues.
+These results were published in 2017 in the Journal of Educational Psychology[vii].
+A recent qualitative report (published in American Journal of Education) [viii] explores how CARE creates resilience that enables teachers to respond more compassionately with students and colleagues.
 Currently, analyses are examining whether teacher improvements are stable over time and whether CARE has impacts on student outcomes.

 What we have learned.